What is the pH of Honey?

 For the process of converting nectar into ripe honey, enzymes from the bees are needed.
 Worker bees secrete the enzyme invertase from their salivary glands.

 This is necessary to create a food product that will keep for longer periods of time without spoiling.
 The high sugar content and low moisture inhibit the growth of microbes.
-Now the bees have the perfect food for the colony to store over Winter.
+Now, honey bees can survive Winter with a perfect stored food.

 Honey Becomes Alkaline In the Body